justmeita/NCXApp/README.md

 }
 ```

-## Async/Awaiy
+## Async/Await
-The main difference here is the 'async' keyword in the function declaration which tells us that this must be later called with the 'await' keyword in a scope that supports asynchronous calls (later we'll call this function into a Task, the Swift manager for multiple threads usage)
+The main difference here is the **async** keyword in the function declaration which tells us that this must be later called with the **await** keyword in a scope that supports asynchronous calls (later we'll call this function into a Task, the Swift manager for multiple threads usage)
 ```swift
 func getWeatherAsync(coord: Coord) async throws -> WeatherInfo? {